-Not only can you benefit from high traffic, a ton of social shares, and comments, but blog contests are great for bringing folks together in your community and reinforcing your relationships with your readers, subscribers etc.
+Not only can you benefit from increased traffic, a ton of social shares, and comments, but blog contests are great for bringing folks together in your community and reinforcing your relationships with your readers, subscribers, etc.

-If the prize is right, you can really reap the benefits of a great blog contest.
+Unfortunately, blog contests are very rare these days.
+They're certainly not as popular as they once were, but if the 'prize' is right, you can really reap the benefits of a great blog contest.

-Podcasting is really taking off in the blogging world, and there are plenty of online tools and services available to help you get your podcast set up.
+Podcasting is really taking off in the blogging and online business world, and there are plenty of online tools and services available to help you get your podcast set up.

 iTunes is considered to be a very large and powerful search engine.
 Having a podcast listed in iTunes provides you with even more opportunities for your audience to find and consume your content, right?

-I used to love writing progress reports for my blog, to me, it’s a great way to show transparency in your online business.
+I used to love writing progress reports for my blog.
+For me, it was a great way to show transparency in my online business.

-Here are some examples of the kind of progress reports you could create for your blog:
+Here are some classic examples of the kind of progress reports you could create for your blog: